 Homemade Foaming Hand Soap: This was my family’s Christmas gift for so many women in our lives last year.
 You can tweak the scent to go with your loved ones’ favorites, or go with the basic holiday peppermint.
 We’re pairing homemade foaming soaps with homemade body scrubs (see below!) and homemade bar soap purchased from a local crafter for our gift baskets this year!

 For Your Sister, Cousin or Friend

-Homemade Cocoa Body Scrub and Body Butter: I’m using the eBook Simple Scrubs to Make and Give to make body scrubs for many women in my life this Christmas!
+Homemade Cocoa Body Scrub and Body Butter: I’m using the eBook The Body Scrub Bible to make body scrubs for many women in my life this Christmas!
 This tutorial by Brandy gives you a simple recipe for both cocoa body scrub and body butter–that I guarantee will be much healthier for your skin and lighter on your pocketbook than anything you’ll buy at Bath & Body Works!

 Homemade Hard Lotion/Lip Balm: This is another one that looks like it would be hard, but Stephanie makes it look simple in this tutorial!
 If you bought a Healthy Living eBook Bundle a few weeks back, you should have all the instructions laid out for you in the My Buttered Life eBook, and you can buy MadeOn’s kit with all the ingredients here.

 For Any Pregnant Mama